-If the level of a child at an RTC is lowered by YFT to Moderate, then the provider can request the OCOK Level of Care committee that they be paid the Specialized level rate until a new placement can be found for the child.
+If the level of a child at an RTC is lowered by YFT to Moderate, then the Provider can request the OCOK Level of Care Committee that they be paid the Specialized level rate until a new placement can be found for the child.
+This waiver will only be approved for a maximum of 30 days while the Intake team is searching for a new placement.

-A provider can request a higher level of care from the OCOK Level of Care committee before the provider's next YFT review if it is deemed clinically necessary and supported by documentation.
+A Provider can request a higher level of care from the OCOK Level of Care Committee before the provider's next YFT review if it is deemed clinically necessary and supported by documentation.
+If a provider does not agree with level assessed by YFT and is in the process of appealing, the Provider may request a waiver for a maximum of 30 days while the appeal is being processed by YFT.
+Like with appeals, the reasons for the waiver and time frames will be documented and provided to the provider.